ConquiMomo/SCT_ML_3/README.md

 results/     # evaluation outputs and prediction grid data/        # local dataset (ignored in GitHub)

+## 🌱 For Beginners
+This project is designed to be simple and reproducible.
+Even if you’re new to ML, you can run the code and see how SVMs classify cats vs dogs.

 ## 🚀 Run the model
 ```bash
 python src/train_svm.py